Telefonica/opengateway-aggregation-poc/README.md

 ### Create the environment

-Execute in your terminal the following command (Docker is required):
+Execute the following command (Docker is required):

 ```sh
 docker-compose up --build